maybepueblo/FOLD-Family/README.md

 # FOLD-Family
 Repository dedicated towards explaining how to replicate the usage of the FOLD family of algorithms.

-Thanks to the original autors for providing tips and their respective researches.
+Thanks to the original authors for providing tips and their respective researches.

 To learn more about the original works made about the FOLD family, visit the following pages: